waterhackweek/whw2019_Mapping_Groundwater_Contaminants/README.md

 **Specific Objectives**

-1. Data visualization of categorical geospatial data
-    - This will be done by identifying contaminants of concern and geographical regions based on the available data.
+1. Identify high-quality droundwater databases, contaminants of concern, and geographical regions of focus (based on available data)
-2. Compile and wrangle existing water quality data from national databases
+2. Compile and wrangle existing water quality data from chosen database
     - Look for data on contaminant concentration, sampling well depth, water quality parameters (pH, DO, Eh, TDS, etc.), and sampling lat/long info.
 3. 3D Data visualization of categorical geospatial data: Possibly a 3-D map using mapping JS libraries in Tethys
 4. Overlay maps to determine potential co-occurrence